Skip to Main Content

 Phrase Searching – using quotes around two or more words to keep two or more words intact while searching.

 Don’t get frustrated when using a database.
-Databases are typically indexed by humans and only respond to specific words when searching.
+Databases are indexed and only respond to specific words when searching.
 Not all databases use the same words to index articles.
 Please keep this in mind when you search for the same words in different databases.
 Use synonyms when searching if you don’t get many results.
-Consult a thesaurus (either one within the database or a physical copy) if you are really having trouble.
 If you find an article you like or one that is relevant to your search, see what keywords are mentioned.
 Don’t forget to look at the references/works cited page of any article.
 Someone has already done some research and you can use it to help you find more relevant articles or books.
-The Trible Library has 280+ individual databases that will all give you varying results.
+The Trible Library has 350+ individual databases that will all give you varying results.
 Consulting a reference librarian can help you find the best database for your information needs.
 Remember, it is best to start with a broad topic and then hone it to something more specific.

 Evaluating Websites - Tools to Use